apache/druid/docs/content/ingestion/native_tasks.md

 ---
 # Native Index Tasks

-Druid currently has two types of native index tasks, i.e., `local index task` and `single phase parallel index task`.
+Druid currently has two types of native batch indexing tasks, `index_single_phase_parallel` which runs tasks in parallel on multiple middle manager nodes, and `index` which will run a single indexing task locally on a single middle manager.

 Single Phase Parallel Index Task
 --------------------------------